10 LinkedIn Tips for When You Are In Between Jobs

 9. Use filters wisely

-4. Improve the Summary Section
+Improve the Summary Section

-Revisit your LinkedIn summary section to ensure it provides you with a crisp and professional online presence.
+Revisit your LinkedIn summary section to make sure it provides you with a crisp and professional online presence.
 We’ve read thousands of LinkedIn summaries over the years; some pop and allow for a great introduction.
 As a LinkedIn member, you may want to double-check your summary section to make sure it provides you with a crisp and professional online presence.

 We recommend you use first-person, make it easy to skim, and maximize the first two lines of your summary.
 The content should be well thought out, concise, and leverage industry keywords.